ALOHA!

 Explore the map.

-See more about this Waikiki night activity: Where to watch the Friday night fireworks in Waikiki
+See more about where to watch the Friday night fireworks in Waikiki

 2. Moana Surfrider banyan tree at night